 Outside taps and other appliances

-If you fit an outside tap, make sure it’s fitted with a double-check valve to prevent backflow.
+If you fit an outside tap, please make sure it is fitted with a double-check valve to prevent backflow.
+We also recommend you buy from a reputable company.
+Not all appliances are suitable for use inside the home; if in doubt, please ask before you buy.

-If you filter your water then just make sure you change the filter cartridge from time-to-time.
-The instructions with your filter will tell you how often you need to change them.
+If you filter your water, please remember to change the filter cartridge on a regular basis.
+The filter will come with instructions advising you how often to do this.

-If your water is heated by an immersion heater, look out for warning signs that there may be a problem.
+If your water is heated by an immersion heater, please look out for any warning signs that there may be a problem.
+These include:

-- Excessive noise or ‘burbling’ from the hot water cylinder.
+- lots of noise or gurgling from your hot water cylinder